siowyisheng/pipenv-pyconsg-18/README.md

 Pipenv also created a `Pipfile.lock`, which stores the exact version of the project's direct dependencies and sub-dependencies.
 On the production machine, we can run `pipenv sync` to install the exact package versions specified by `Pipfile.lock`, so that it will always be safe from breaking updates, even twenty years from now.

-Just like that, our virtual environment is all ready to go! :smile: We can continue to do `$ pipenv install pytest` and it will be installed into the existing virtual environment and added to the `Pipfile` and `Pipfile.lock`.
+Just like that, our virtual environment is all ready to go! :smile: We can continue to do `pipenv install pytest` and it will be installed into the existing virtual environment and added to the `Pipfile` and `Pipfile.lock`.

 ```
 $ pipenv install pytest